xaur/proposal/propsals/proposal-phase-2.md

 ### Finances

-For the videos, due to { finish this paragraph }
+For the videos, due to some personal issues, I wasn't able to make them.

 Phase 1 proposal had a limit of **$6,200** but only ~32% of it was used and the rest remains in the treasury.